-The holiday season can feel like a flood of wellness for our soul--the connection and time with family and friends, doing for others, festivities that remind us of all there is to be grateful for.
-But it can also be the perfect storm to throw a different aspect of our health and wellness off track: the often frantic pace and stress of the season, including the new stressor of missing loved ones can lower our immune systems while spiking inflammation, which can leave us feeling lethargic or irritable (all of which even shows up on our skin).
-How many of us end up with an unexpected holiday surprise of a breakout, dullness, or worse--in essence, tired, irritable skin?
-And let’s not forget the inflammation that many holiday foods (and adult beverages!) are causing in our bodies.
-And if you normally stick to an anti-inflammatory diet, you may feel the effects even more once your body is flooded with inflammation.
+All of the above can be the perfect storm to throw our health and wellness off track.
+The frantic pace and stress of the season, including the new stressor of missing loved ones can lower our immune systems while spiking inflammation, which can leave us feeling lethargic or irritable (all of which even shows up on our skin).
+How many of us end up with an unexpected holiday surprise of a breakout, dullness or worse–in essence, tired, irritable skin?
+And let’s not forget the inflammation that many holiday foods (and adult beverages!) cause in our bodies.
+If you normally stick to an anti-inflammatory diet, you may feel the effects even more once your body is overcome by inflammation.

 What is inflammation?

 By design, inflammation isn’t a bad thing.
-In fact, it’s a necessary one designed to protect our bodies.
-When a foreign organism (like bacteria or virus) invades the body, our white blood cells spring into action to fight off the potentially harmful intruders.
-The problem is that this is supposed to be a temporary response, but more and more often, our bodies live in a constant state of inflammation—in no small part based on what we are ingesting.
+In fact, it’s a necessary function designed to protect our bodies.
+When a foreign organism (like bacteria or a virus) invades the body, our white blood cells spring into action to fight off the potentially harmful intruders.
+The problem is that this is supposed to be a temporary response, but more and more often, our bodies live in a constant state of inflammation—in no small part because of what we are ingesting.
 When our bodies stay in this constant stressful place it can negatively impact, and even damage, healthy cells, tissues and organs, leading to internal scarring and DNA damage.
 Eventually all of that damage can also give way to larger health issues including diseases.

 Tier 1: Eating an Anti-Inflammatory Diet

-But, we know you’re human.
-And who doesn’t crave a decadent dessert?
-This dark-chocolate covered pears dessert combines omega-3 rich walnuts, cocoa and fiber-rich pears.
+This dark-chocolate covered pear dessert combines omega-3 rich walnuts, cocoa and fiber-rich pears.
 Dark chocolate is rich in antioxidants which help fight off inflammation.
 Walnuts are, too.
 Plus, they also contain a fair amount of magnesium and vitamin E that studies show help reduce inflammatory biomarkers.
-To reap the many health benefits cocoa can provide to both body and skin, choose extra dark chocolate—preferably 70-85%—and look for “non-dutched” cocoa (since the process of “dutching” cocoa significantly reduces the amount of anti-inflammatory flavanols in cocoa).
+To reap the many health benefits cocoa can provide to both body and skin, choose extra dark chocolate—preferably 70-85%—and look for “non-dutched” cocoa (since the process of “dutching” cocoa significantly reduces its anti-inflammatory flavanols).

-- Clean and slice pears into quarters, omitting the core and seeds.
+- Clean and slice pears into quarters, removing the core and seeds.